25 Oct Huawei P9, photo review and test

 Huawei with P9 got instead a third way: first of they arranged an important collaboration with an historical photo brands like Leica, which provides the lenses for the Huawei P9 smartphone.

-We’ve to remember infact that the digital color is reconstructed in a manner of algorithm from a demosaic process that occurs in a conventional sensor with Bayern matrix.
+We’ve to remember in fact that the digital color is reconstructed in a manner of an algorithm from a demosaic process that occurs in a conventional sensor with Bayern matrix.
 In practice, the image captured by the color sensor with Bayer array is an image with a 2×2 color repetitive pattern where two pixels are green, one blue and one red.
 The remaining colors and shades are reconstructed through mathematical functions.
-Since this process may come out of the problems with very fine pattern (moire problem) they are minimized by the producers by introducing filters in front of the sensors that blur slightly the recorded image.
+Since this process may come out of the problems with very fine pattern (moirè problem) they are minimized by the producers by introducing filters in front of the sensors that blur slightly the recorded image.

 So we’ve to say that a classic Bayer matrix sensor loses some sensitivity to light because of the color filters placed over the sensor and also lose a bit of sharpness of the lens due to the antialiasing filter.

-Huawei has decided to implement two cameras with two sensors on the P9 smartphone: a “classic” color camera with bayer matrix and a monochrome camera sensor as in Leica monochrome without bayer filter.
+Huawei has decided to implement two cameras with two sensors on the P9 smartphone: a “classic” color camera with Bayer matrix and a monochrome camera sensor as in Leica monochrome without Bayer filter.
 The advantages we should is a greater sensitivity of the sensor and therefore a better performance of the lens with fine details that in the night situations (high Iso settings).

 Thanks to androidworld.it for the device I could use for this test.